znields/search-queue/README.md

 In general, Search Queue is a great for anyone who needs to make many Google searches.
 A few specific examples of how it might be used are as follows:

 #### 1. Analysis
-If an analyst has a large number of Google searches that need to be made about a particular topic (e.g. business, product, software), Search Queue is helpful in making these searches in a quick and organized way.
+If an analyst has a large number of Google searches that need to be made about a particular topic (e.g. business, product, software), Search Queue is helpful in making these searches in a quick, organized way.
 #### 2. Research
 If a researcher has a topic of interest with many different facets and would like to learn about each of these facets, Search Queue is helpful in effeciently generating searches for each facet relating to the topic of interest.
 #### 3. Spreadsheet Work